mmoedinhas/DISS_2020/README.md

 Repository for my dissertation project in FEUP 2020

+## StoryViewer folder
+Contains the code for the server that serves the framework API, the Story Viewer and the production version of the game

+## Game folder
+Contains all the code needed for the game to run in development mode

 ## How to Run

-1. Have Node installed
+> Requirements: Node.js needs to be installed

+### For development
-2. Create both `Story Viewer/.env` and `Game/.env` files acording to the .env.example provided
+1. Create both `StoryViewer/.env` and `Game/.env` files acording to the .env.example provided in the folders
-3. In `Story Viewer` folder run `npm start` to start the server
+2. In `StoryViewer` folder run `npm run dev` to start the framework API server
-   * This is the server where the framework is being served and where you can access the Story Viewer and json validators
-4. In `Game` folder run `npm run dev` to start the dev server of the game
+3. In `Game` folder run `npm run dev` to start the dev server of the game

+### For production
+1. Create `StoryViewer/.env` file according to the .env.example provided in the folder
+2. Build the game by going to the `Game` folder and running `npm run build`
+3. In `StoryViewer` folder run `npm run dev` and access the game in [http://localhost:3000/game]